 Traditional arts are expressions of shared identity that are learned as a part of the cultural life of a particular group.
-This shared identity may be due to familial, geographic, tribal, occupational, religious or ethnic connections.
-Expressions of a living culture, traditional arts have been handed down from one generation to the next and reflect the shared experience and values of a group.
+This shared identity may be rooted in family, geographic, tribal, occupational, religious or ethnic connections.
+As expressions of a living culture, traditional arts have been handed down from one generation to the next and reflect the shared experience, aesthetics and values of a group.

 The Folklife & Traditional Arts grant supports non-profit organizations that seek to promote and preserve the traditional arts practiced across the state.
 Priority for funding is given to projects that provide recognition and support for South Carolina's traditional art forms and their practitioners.

 The purpose of the Folklife and Traditional Arts grant program is to ensure that South Carolina's living traditions remain vibrant and visible parts of community life.
-To do so, we fund projects that may include the following:
+To this end, we fund projects that may include the following:

 - Presentation of Traditional Artists through workshops, concerts, festivals, exhibitions, radio programs, recordings, etc.

-- Documentation of Traditional Arts and/or Folklife of South Carolina – such a project must result in some form of public presentation
+- Documentation of Traditional Arts and/or Folklife of South Carolina – please note that such a project must result in some form of public presentation

 - Cultural Survey – fieldwork done to identify traditions and traditional artists